6G Class Page

 The Carlton Residential visit takes place each year.
 The children take part in a range of activities which include: The High Challenge, weaselling, forest adventures, night walks, gullying and archery.
 We also learn about how to survive in the outdoors, build shelters and about local nature.
 This is a very exciting time for both the children and staff!

 Each week children receive a piece of maths and English homework based on the learning that has taken place this week.
-The homework is set on a Friday and is expected to be handed in on Wednesday morning.
-Any problems regarding homework please contact a member of staff (6T).
+The homework is set on a Friday and is expected to be handed in on the following Friday along with the three signatures for reading.
+Any problems regarding homework please contact a member of staff (6G).